-UK Personal Income Tax Rates
+UK Personal Income Tax Rates and Allowances

 - For Individuals (and this includes the trustees of trusts) the fiscal year runs from 6 April to the following 5 April